sophon-org/sophon-account-sso/README.md

 # Sophon SSO - Proof of Concept

-A passkey-based authentication system for Web3 applications using WebAuthn and account abstraction.
+A basic passkey-based authentication system using some of the zksync-sso features.

 ## 🚀 Quick Start